 Education - Continued research into techniques and instruments for minimal incision surgery

-As their development progressed they found that it was rarely necessary to incapacitate their patients.
-Painful bunions, recurring corns, heel spurs, contracted toes and hammertoes were corrected by this new technique and the patients remained ambulatory.
-Through the years, other interested physicians and surgeons made worthwhile contributions until we have reached today's state of the art.
+It is now over forty years since the original American pioneer Podiatrist began the development of this art.
+Through the years, other interested physicians and surgeons made worthwhile contributions until we have reached today's state of the art methods.
 Cost effective, minimal invasive foot surgery is a reality.

-Your Future Health
+Your Future Practice